NetworkingPassionate/Social-Engineering/README.md

 Here’s a breakdown of key stats from recent 2025 reports:
 - 60% of data breaches involve social engineering as a primary vector
 - 98% of cyberattacks rely on some form of social engineering tactic
-- 91% of cyberattacks begin with a phishing email — a classic social engineering method
+- 91% of cyberattacks begin with a phishing email; a classic social engineering method
-- Over 80% of data breaches involve human error, often triggered by social engineering 💡 These numbers highlight that human behavior is often the weakest link in cybersecurity — not the tech itself.
+- Over 80% of data breaches involve human error, often triggered by social engineering 💡 These numbers highlight that human behavior is often the weakest link in cybersecurity; not the tech itself.
 That’s why awareness training, phishing simulations, and behavioral analytics are now considered essential layers of defense.

 ## 📚 References